 2) List the six purposes for creating the United States Constitution set forth in the Preamble to the Constitution.
 How do these purposes affect your family and community?

-The preamble, located at the beginning of the Constitution, serves as an introduction by our founding fathers to the purpose, guiding principles, and values of the document.
+The preamble, located at the very beginning of the Constitution, serves as an introduction to the purpose, guiding principles, and values of the document.
 Read carefully!
-Our preamble is one of the most well-known phrases in history, so it’s important to fully grasp its significance.
+It is one of the most well-known phrases in American history, so it’s important to fully grasp its significance.

 “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.”

-Did you notice the six main purposes covered?
-Take a second to think through the main points in the preamble, and consider how they affect your family and community.
+Did you spot the six main purposes?
+Take a second to think through each one and consider how it affects your family and community.
 Then, watch this info-packed video (4:26).
-Afterward, we’ll dive into what each point means for your family and community!
+Afterward, we’ll dive into what each purpose means!

-Hope that gave you a great overview of what each point in the Constitution’s Preamble means.
-Below, I’ll be getting into a bit more detail about how each point works to create a better society for your family and community.
+Hope that gave you a great overview!
+Below, I’ll break down each of the six purposes and explain how they create a better society for your family and community.

 - To form a more perfect Union: The Constitution was written to strengthen the unity of the thirteen states that had just won independence from Great Britain.
-Today, that means more stable and united communities for young people and their families.
+For your family and community, this means a more stable and united society where states cooperate rather than compete.

-- Establish Justice: This point promises a fair and impartial system of justice for all citizens.
-This means that we can rely on the government to have fair laws which protect our rights and the rights of the people within our communities.
+- Establish Justice: This promises a fair and impartial system of justice for all citizens.
+It means we can rely on the government to create and enforce fair laws that protect our rights and the rights of everyone in our communities.

-- Insure Domestic Tranquility: This phrase means that the government will maintain peace and stability within our country.
-A peaceful community is a safer and more supportive environment for Scouts and their families, wouldn’t you say? 🙂
+- Insure Domestic Tranquility: The government will maintain peace and stability within our country.
+A peaceful community is a safer environment for Scouts and their families.
+Think about how much your daily life depends on public order! 🙂

-- Provide for the Common Defense: This means that the government promises to defend our nation against foreign threats, ensuring the safety of all citizens.
-Without a system of common defense, we might have been taken over by another country at some point in history!
+- Provide for the Common Defense: The government promises to defend our nation against foreign threats, ensuring the safety of all citizens.
+Without this commitment, the young nation might not have survived its early years.

-- Promote the General Welfare: Promoting the general welfare means increasing the well-being of citizens as a whole, through policies and programs that improve their standard of living.
-This includes providing access to education, healthcare, and other services that are necessary for a good quality of life.
+- Promote the General Welfare: This means increasing the well-being of citizens through policies and programs that improve our standard of living.
+Education, healthcare, infrastructure, and public services all fall under this purpose.

-- Secure the Blessings of Liberty: Finally, the government promises to protect the rights and freedoms of citizens for all time.
-This means that we and our families can live freely, express ourselves, and pursue our aspirations without fear of government oppression.
+- Secure the Blessings of Liberty: Finally, the government promises to protect the rights and freedoms of citizens for all future generations.
+This means you and your family can live freely, express yourselves, and pursue your aspirations without fear of government oppression.

-Our Constitution’s preamble has played a crucial role in shaping the society we live in today.
-It lays out The United States government’s guiding principles and ensures the rights, safety, and well-being of all citizens.
-Talk about an important sentence in history!
+The Preamble has played a crucial role in shaping the society we live in today.
+It lays out our government’s guiding principles and ensures the rights, safety, and well-being of all citizens.
+For more detail, check out the National Constitution Center’s Preamble breakdown.

 CITN Merit Badge Requirement 3: Branches of Government